Today: 10:00 AM - 5:00 PM

 Sustainable seafood is becoming an increasingly important part of the formula for healthy oceans.
 Sustainable seafood is shellfish and fish caught or farmed in environmentally responsible ways.
 That means the methods used to grow or collect the fish did not impair the health and productivity of the ocean’s ecosystem.

-Carry your pocket guide with you and when you shop or dine out, and ask questions about the seafood selections on the menu.
+Carry your pocket guide with you and use it as you shop at your seafood market or when you dine out.
+Ask questions about the available seafood selections.
 There is a direct link between the seafood we eat and the health of the ocean.

 The Maritime Aquarium proudly partners with Seafood Watch in advocating sustainable seafood.
 Click on Seafood Watch to explore their website and take some steps to be part of the solution.